Virtues and Vices

 "They were not ashamed, neither did they know how to blush." - Jeremias 6:15

 Jeremias's lament that a people no longer know how to blush is one of Scripture's sharpest judgments on moral decay.
 The problem is not mere embarrassment.
-It is the deadening of conscience.
+It is the deadening of .
 Once shame disappears, sin becomes easier to display, defend, and normalize.1

 Genesis also matters here.
 After the Fall, nakedness is no longer simply the sign of innocence.
 Disorder has entered.
 Shame therefore takes on a pedagogical role in fallen man.
 It teaches that not everything should be exposed, paraded, or treated lightly.

 The saints do not show shameless familiarity with sin.
 Even when forgiven, they retain reverence for the wound evil causes.
-That reverence keeps the conscience tender.
+That reverence keeps the tender.
 It protects the soul from turning repentance into casual speech and dishonor into entertainment.

 Catholic civilization once preserved holy shame through customs of dress, guarded speech, reserve, and common moral expectations.
 These customs could be abused, but their collapse has not made men healthier or freer.
 It has made them coarser.